olive-groves/pdz-extractor/README.md

 >*Not possible?
 You can try running on a virtual machine or contacting your machine admin.*

-You can find various ways online on how to run an executable (EXE) via the command prompt, but I prefer these steps:
+You can find various ways online on how to run an executable via the command prompt, but I prefer these steps:

 1. Copy the path of the executable:
    - **Right-click** the file.
 (On Windows 10, press and hold the `Shift` key and then **right-click** the file.)